 - Preservation or conservation concerns, available storage, long-term care and resources.

 All donations are tax deductible under Section 501(c)(3) of Internal Revenue Service regulations; please check with your financial advisor.
-All gifts are considered the outright and unconditional property of the Greensboro Historical Museum.
+All gifts are considered the outright and unconditional property of the Greensboro History Museum.

 How Can I Donate an Object to the Museum?

-Please contact our curatorial staff or archivist and tell us more about the item(s) you would like to donate.
+Please contact our curatorial staff and tell us more about the item(s) you would like to donate.
+Note that staff are available only by appointment to accept donations.

 Elise Allison, Archivist